Chronic Inflammatory Demyelinating Polyradiculoneuropathy Medication

 Class Summary

-Two controlled and blinded studies have confirmed benefit of plasmapheresis.
+Two controlled and blinded studies have confirmed benefit of plasma exchange.
 Proposed mechanism is removal of antibodies and complement components that are responsible for immune-mediated damage of peripheral nerves.
 Plasma removed from blood through method similar to dialysis.
 Requires 2 large-bore needles, one to remove whole blood and other to return blood cells with albumin and saline.
 Patients whose veins are not large enough for repeated needle insertions have double-lumen catheter placed, either Quinton catheter (can be kept in for few weeks) or Permacath (can remain inserted indefinitely).
 Has been shown to have similar efficacy as IVIg in treatment of CIDP.

-Immunoglobulin, intravenous (Gamunex)
+Immunoglobulin, intravenous (Gamunex, Privigen)

 Multiple clinical trials establish efficacy.
 Solution for IV infusion that is composed mostly of heterogenous human IgG but also small amounts of IgA and IgM.
 Its proposed mechanism of action based on thought that IVIg contains random set of antibodies that would neutralize immune factors, causing damage to peripheral nerve in CIDP.
 Used in infectious diseases to provide immediate passive immunity in situations in which time constraints do not allow development of active immunity via vaccination.
 Also used to treat multiple immune-mediated conditions, such as idiopathic thrombocytopenic purpura, GBS, and myasthenia gravis.